TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 [[BITHockeyManager sharedHockeyManager] startManager];
 ```

+Please note that the SDK expects your CFBundleVersion values to always increase and never reset to detect a new update.

 If you want to see beta analytics, use the beta distribution feature with in-app updates, restrict versions to specific users, or want to know who is actually testing your app, you need to follow the instructions on our guide [Authenticating Users on iOS](http://support.hockeyapp.net/kb/client-integration-ios-mac-os-x/authenticating-users-on-ios)

 <a id="debug"></a>